Pendo720/N.J-Matata/index.md

 > Track-Sys is a complete system for tracking events.
 These can be anything where human activity is involve and
 > some traceability is required for managerial operations.
 The project consists of a
 >  - a microservice for managing the associate data streams in the activity
->  - a web portal showing the registered events in the system
+>  - a web portal showing registered events in real-time
 >  - a mobile app for capturing some of the event streams
 >
-Created:
-  - a microservice for processing events, broadcasting any received events to subscribers
-  - created a front-end which subscribes to the microservice endpoint and updates in real-time

 ### [Project 2: Neural Network Classifier (Java)](https://github.com/Pendo720/nn-fp)
 #### Overview
 This is a customisable neural network created to consolidate understanding of neural networks.
 The code implements